 Create a Cloud Raster Format file

-If your multidimensional data is stored in a netCDF, HDF, or GRIB file, add the file as a multidimensional raster layer using the Add Multidimensional Raster Layers dialog box.
-To convert the layer to a .crf file, use the Copy Raster tool, set the output format to CRF and check the box to process the data as multidimensional.
+If your multidimensional data is stored in netCDF, HDF, or GRIB format, add the file as a multidimensional raster layer using the Add Multidimensional Raster Layers dialog box.
+To convert the layer to a .crf file, use the Copy Raster tool, set the output format to CRF, and check the box to process the data as multidimensional.
 Optionally, you can build a multidimensional transpose.

-For more information, see Managing multidimensional raster data.
+For more information, see Manage multidimensional raster data.

 Analyze and compute new variables